AVINASH-P-1912/M3_WipercontrolSystem/5_Report/README.md

   The windshield wipers remove rain and snow from the windshield, while the headlights improve visibility at night.
  # WHO DISCOVERED WIPER SYSTEM
   Mark Anderson invented on 1902
+     ## HOW
+  The control system includes a rain sensor which detects the rain condition.
+An analog signal having an amplitude depending upon the detected rain conditions has been identified.A converter is used to convert analog signal into digital pulse signal and is transferred to a digital circuit system.The pulse signal is digitally processed where a control signal is produced.The control signal is applied to a wiper driver circuit to adjust the operational speed or timing in accordance with the control signal.
+# SWOT ANALYSIS
+## STRENGTH
+* Low cost
+* High reputation
+* Clarity of vision
+## WEAKNESSES
+* Replacement cost are higher.
+* Chances of wiper motor failure.
+## OPPORTUNITIES
+* High possibilities for safety.
+## THREATS
+* Wiper mix might be an issue in rain.
+* Replaced  by advanced technology.